Preconception Preparation

 A free fifteen-minute consult to talk through your timeline and goals.
 If we are a fit, we move into a full intake session where we map your starting point, your cycle history, and your preparation plan.

 I provide superbills for reimbursement with most major providers.
 Many clients use HSA or FSA funds.
-Payment plans are available at $335 a month for three months.
+The Conception Charting Program is $900, with payment plans available at $300 a month for three months.

 A free fifteen-minute call.
 We map your timeline, talk through where you are, and figure out what your preconception window can realistically accomplish.
 If working together is not the right fit, I will tell you that.